Being Vegetarian in China

 Back in Beijing my oldest daughter chose Pizza hut for dinner.
 Our tour to China was coming to an end and nothing short of the sweet and sour “Bhelpuri’ would have been appropriate to round off this splendid holiday.
 A big packet of Bhelpuri was emptied and devoured along with slices of pizza.

 At the airport a Singaporean Chinese lady rolled her eyes up and down and questioningly said, “why did you choose China for your vacation?’
 Expecting a reply in negative, she added “Food in China not as good as in Singapore, you know.
 My stomach really got upset.”

-I nodded and smiled at her in affirmative and added, “we loved everything about China”. ***
+I nodded in affirmative and said, “Yes, but we loved everything about China”. ***